ki1ian/lena/README.md

 - Python, discord.py, SQLite

 ## Current Setup
+> Note: These steps allow you to run your own instance of the bot using the source code.
+They don't give access to the bot itself or its data.
 1. Clone the repo
 2. Create a virtual environment and activate
 3. pip install -r requirements.txt
 4. Create a .env file with DISCORD_TOKEN=your_token_here
 5. python bot.py

+## Adding Lena to Your Server
+1. Click this invite link: []
+2. Select the server you'd like to add Lena to (you'll need "Manage Server" permissions)
+3. Review the requested permissions and click "Authorize"
+4. Once added, type '/' in any channel Lena can see to view her available commands.